adrelanos/anon-shared-build-inst-tb/README.md

-# Installs Tor Browser in Anonymity Linux Distributions during build using tb-updater #
+# Installs Tor Browser in Anonymity Distributions during build using tb-updater #

 Providing a chroot-post.d script to install Tor Browser during the build process of anonymity linux distributions.